Day of the Dead: Origins, history, and similarities to other festivities

 Agustin Sanchez Gonzalez has a similar view in his article published in the INAH's bi-monthly journal Arqueología Mexicana.
 Gonzalez states that, even though the "indigenous" narrative became hegemonic, the spirit of the festivity has far more in common with European traditions of Danse macabre and their allegories of life and death personified in the human skeleton to remind us the ephemeral nature of life.
-He also highlights that in the 19th century press there was little mention of the Day of the Dead in the sense that we know it today.
+He also highlights that in the 19th-century press there was little mention of the Day of the Dead in the sense that we know it today.
 All there was were long processions to cemeteries, sometimes ending with drunkenness.
 Elsa Malvido also points to the recent origin of the tradition of "velar" or staying up all night with the dead.
-It resulted from the Reform Laws under the presidency of Benito Juarez which forced family pantheons out of Churches and into civil cemeteries, requiring rich families having servants guarding family possessions displayed at altars.
+It resulted from the Reform Laws under the presidency of Benito Juarez which forced family pantheons out of Churches and into civil cemeteries, requiring rich families to have servants guard family possessions displayed at altars.